White Pepper Pork Rib Soup (Singapore Bak Kut Teh)

 If you cannot find whole white peppercorns at regular Western grocery stores, give Asian grocery stores a try or you can order some from Amazon.
 It is not possible to use black pepper in place of white pepper in this bak kut teh recipe.

 I strongly recommend getting Chinese fried doughsticks (youtiao) to serve with this soup.
 I often buy them at Asian grocery stores and keep some in the freezer.
 When I need to serve them, I cut them into short sections and bake at about 400F for a few minutes until they are crispy.
-Or make youtiao at home with my foolproof recipe.
+Or if you have extra time, make youtiao at home with my foolproof recipe.

 How to Cook Singaporean Bak Kut Teh at Home